garrison0/philterms/posts/meaning.md

 * *How* do sentences have meaning?
 * *How* does meaning relate to truth?

+Meaning is not just about sentences; mathematical symbols and stop signs have meaning.
 The philosophy of language studies [meaning](https://plato.stanford.edu/entries/meaning/), [reference](https://plato.stanford.edu/entries/reference/), and more.